Understating the Healthcare system in Argentina

 But what if you get the flu and want medications to make you feel better while you recover?

 The number 911 is used in various countries around the world as an emergency number.
 In Argentina, the number 911 will connect you to a general emergency hotline.
-However, Argentina separates out their emergency hotlines.
-For a medical emergency, the number is 107, police emergency is 101 and the fire departments emergency number is 100.
+However, Argentina separates out its emergency hotlines.
+For a medical emergency, the number is 107, the police emergency is 101 and the fire department’s emergency number is 100.

 The last step, going back home.
 This part will depend on where you’re from.
 In general, a good rule of thumb if you’re planning on traveling with prescription medication is to keep the pills in their original, labeled container.
 This will ensure that you don’t get caught in a sticky situation with customs.
 The travel insurance will expire so there’s no need to worry about that.
 When you buy the plan it’s for a limited amount of time anyway.

 Other than that, all you have to worry about is to learn Spanish and make sure you’ve got plenty of stories to tell all your friends at home. 🙂